teffidev/google-maps/README.md

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
 The last command shown above will serve your static site on the port 3000.
-Like many of serve’s internal settings, the port can be adjusted using the -l or --listen flags: serve -s build -l 8080
+Like many of serve’s internal settings, the port can be adjusted using the -l or --listen flags: serve -s build -l 8080 (first load it with the command: npm run build)

 ### `npm run build` fails to minify